What type of services typically are not covered by Medigap policies?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-Medigap policies are specifically designed to help cover some of the healthcare costs that Original Medicare does not pay, such as copayments, coinsurance, and deductibles.
-However, there are specific types of services that Medigap policies do not cover, and long-term care services are one of those exclusions.
+Medigap policies, also known as Medicare Supplement Insurance, are designed to help cover some of the costs that Medicare does not fully pay, such as copayments, coinsurance, and deductibles.
+However, certain types of services are specifically excluded from coverage under Medigap policies.

 Subscribe